tobiasHeinke/monostyle/docs/tools.md

   - style: miscellaneous rules.

 - dev
-  - development: wording for release node not belonging in docs and limitations that might be outdated.
+  - development: wording for release nodes not belonging in docs and limitations that might be outdated.
   - CS technical term: software development jargon.

 - simplify: complicated words (long, loan or uncommon words and official language).